-After your medical consultation, you will pay the clinic staff your share of the cost and they will send your claim to us on your behalf.
+After your medical consultation, you will pay the clinic staff your share of the cost and they will send your claim for government subsidy to us on your behalf.
 The staff will also give you a receipt with the MBS@Gov stamp on it.
-You are not required to send the receipt to the Pensions Branch for a reimbursement.
+You should not send the receipt to the Pensions Office for reimbursement as the bill has been subsidised.